| Title: | Score Matching Estimation by Automatic Differentiation |

 A named list of control arguments to pass to |

-to match the implementation in (Scealy et al. 2024): convergence is measured by the change in the first element of , and convergence is reached when the change is smaller than
+The default convergence metric and threshold are different to the default for ppi_robust() to match the implementation in (Scealy et al. 2024): convergence is measured by the change in the first element of , and convergence is reached when the change is smaller than 1E-6.
+Override this behaviour by specifying the elements ConvergenceMetric and ConvergenceMetricThreshold in a list passed as fpcontrol.

-is called with alternative_populationinverse = TRUE
+Windham() is called with alternative_populationinverse = TRUE.

 A list:

-The estimated parameters in vector form (paramvec
+est The estimated parameters in vector form (paramvec) and as AL, bL and beta.

-"Not calculated."
+SE "Not calculated."
 Returned for consistency with other estimators.

-Information returned in the optim
+info Information returned in the optim slot of Windham().
+Includes the final weights in finalweights.

 Scealy JL, Hingee KL, Kent JT, Wood ATA (2024).
 “Robust score matching for compositional data.”
 Statistics and Computing, 34, 93. doi:10.1007/s11222-024-10412-w.